+Introduction

-Introduction Scope of this ISA (UK and Ireland)
+Scope of this ISA (UK)

-- This International Standard on Auditing (UK and Ireland) (ISA (UK and Ireland)) deals with the independent auditor's overall responsibilities when conducting an audit of financial statements in accordance with ISAs (UK and Ireland).
+- 1. This International Standard on Auditing (UK) (ISA (UK)) deals with the independent auditor's overall responsibilities when conducting an audit of financial statements in accordance with ISAs (UK).
 Specifically, it sets out the overall objectives of the independent auditor, and explains the nature and scope of an audit designed to enable the independent auditor to meet those objectives.
-It also explains the scope, authority and structure of the ISAs (UK and Ireland), and includes requirements establishing the general responsibilities of the independent auditor applicable in all audits, including the obligation to comply with the ISAs (UK and Ireland).
+It also explains the scope, authority and structure of the ISAs (UK), and includes requirements establishing the general responsibilities of the independent auditor auditor applicable in all audits, including the obligation to comply with the ISAs (UK).
 The independent auditor is referred to as "the auditor" hereafter. - 2.
-ISAs (UK and Ireland) are written in the context of an audit of financial statements by an auditor.
+ISAs (UK) are written in the context of an audit of financial statements by an auditor.
 They are to be adapted as necessary in the circumstances when applied to audits of other historical financial information.
-ISAs (UK and Ireland) do not address the responsibilities of the auditor that may exist in legislation, regulation or otherwise in connection with, for example, the offering of securities to the public^{1b}.
-Such responsibilities may differ from those established in the ISAs (UK and Ireland).
-Accordingly, while the auditor may find aspects of the ISAs (UK and Ireland) helpful in such circumstances, it is the responsibility of the auditor to ensure compliance with all relevant legal, regulatory or professional obligations.
+ISAs (UK) do not address the responsibilities of the auditor that may exist in legislation, regulation or otherwise in connection with, for example, the offering of securities to the public.^{1a} Such responsibilities may differ from those established in the ISAs (UK).
+Accordingly, while the auditor may find aspects of the ISAs (UK) helpful in such circumstances, it is the responsibility of the auditor to ensure compliance with all relevant legal, regulatory or professional obligations.